TomF98/torchphysics/README.rst

 ==============
-torchphysics
+TorchPhysics
 ==============

-PyTorch implementation of Deep Learning methods to solve differential equations
+TorchPhysics is a Python library of Deep Learning methods for solving differential equations.

 Description